Kusanagi8200/KUZ-LLM-DUO-PROJECT/README.md

 The first checks will therefore focus on hardware detection, driver versions, and the general stability of the compute environment.

 After that phase, the lab will move on to installing the inference engine.
-Ollama will be deployed on each machine and started locally as a service.
+Llama.cpp will be deployed on each machine and started locally as a service.
 It will then be necessary to verify that each node can correctly answer local API requests.
 This stage will confirm that a simple prompt can be sent to the model and that a structured response can be retrieved without service-side errors.

-Once Ollama is operational, the first models will be downloaded and loaded onto each machine.
+Once Llama.cpp is operational, the first models will be downloaded and loaded onto each machine.
 This is where the lab will begin testing compatibility between the size of the chosen models, the available memory, and the actual GPU performance.

 It will probably be necessary to adjust the initial choices depending on memory usage, observed inference speed, and response stability.
 The lab will therefore be built progressively, prioritizing reliable operation before any advanced optimization.